Cmurilochem/CHIPR_PES_FIT_4.0/README.md

 # CHIPR 4.0 (updated version 2022)

-A general code to fit global potential energy surfaces of small molecules using electronic structure data.
+A general program to fit global adiabatic potential energy surfaces of up to tetratomic molecules to ab initio points and available spectroscopic data for simple diatomics.